« return to job listing

 - Serve as staff advisor to flying squadron commander

-- Completion of a residency (other than the USAFSAM Residency in Aerospace Medicine) at a residency training program acceptable to the Surgeon General, HQ USAF
+- For entry and award of AFSC 48R1, completion of a residency (other than the USAFSAM Residency in Aerospace Medicine) at a residency training program acceptable to the Surgeon General, HQ USAF

 - For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
 This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.